slimgroup/TimeProbeSeismic.jl/papers/segabstract/louboutinp.md

 \mathcal{I}(\mathbf{x}) = \text{tr}(\mathbf{u}(\mathbf{x})\mathbf{v}(\mathbf{x})^\top).
 ```

 This outer product is in practice not feasible to compute as each point in space requires an ``n_t x n_t`` matrix, with ``n_t`` the number of computational time steps.
 Computing this outer product woudl therefore require ``n_t`` more memory than standard FWI.
-To tackle this memory bottleneck, we instead compute this trace via matrix probing [format probing refs].
+To tackle this memory bottleneck, we instead compute this trace via matrix probing [@Avron, @hutcpp].
 Matrix probing is a method that provides information about a matrix, in this case the trace, via matrix vector products when the matrix itself is either unknwn or too expensive to compute.
 The trace estimation of our outer product wrties as follows:

 ```math {#trpr}
     \tilde{\mathcal{I}}(\mathbf{x}) = \frac{1}{N} \sum_{i=1}^{N} \mathbf{z}_i^\top \mathbf{u}(\mathbf{x})\mathbf{v}(\mathbf{x})^\top \mathbf{z}_i \\